Finite quotients of 3-manifold groups: Some Further Directions

 On the probabilistic side, it would be interesting to generalize this work to other models of random 3-manifolds (e.g. see \cite[Section 7.4]{Aschenbrenner2015}, \cite{Petri2020}).
 Do they produce the same probability measure?
 If not, can our methods, or other new methods, be applied to find the new distribution?
 There are some models, such as the mapping torus of a random element of the mapping class group, that certainly give different distributions, as the fundamental groups of mapping tori always surject onto $\mathbb Z$ and thus onto $\mathbb Z/n$ for all $n$.

 Are there other topological, geometric, or algebraic constructions of random groups that give the distribution found in this paper?
-Liu \cite[Appendix A]{Liu2022} constructs a random pro-$\ell$ group by taking a Schur covering of a pro-$\ell$ Demu\v{s}kin group, and then a quotient coming from a random automorphism of the group.
+Liu \cite[Appendix A]{Liu2022} constructs a random pro-$\ell$ group by taking a quotient of the pro-$\ell$ completion of a surface group defined using a random automorphism of the group.
 She proves these groups have the same limiting (non-oriented) moments as pro-$\ell$ completions of random Heegaard splittings, and we expect our methods will show this implies they have the same limiting distribution.

 In particular, we wonder what are other ways to give a natural random oriented group, i.e. a group $G$ with a specified element of $H_3(G,\Z)$?
 And what distributions arise from such groups?
 In the abelian case, there is a universality theorem \cite{Wood2017} that says many different constructions of random abelian groups with symmetric pairings have the same limiting distribution (which the the same as the limiting distribution of $H_1(M_{g,L})$ in this paper).
 Is there a non-abelian version of this universality?